redkite-labs/redkitecms-docs/book/languages.rst

 your website, does not require any specific language, for example http://alphalemon.com address.

-When you add a new language, AlphaLemon CMS copies all the main language contents to the new language, generates a temporary permalink for each page, prefixing it with the new language name, and updates the linked permalinks for the new language's contents.
+When you add a new language, RedKite CMS copies all the main language contents to the new language, generates a temporary permalink for each page, prefixing it with the new language name, and updates the linked permalinks for the new language's contents.